apache/druid/docs/querying/sql.md

 timestamps can be written like `TIMESTAMP '2000-01-01 00:00:00'`.
 Literal intervals, used for time arithmetic, can be written like `INTERVAL '1' HOUR`, `INTERVAL '1 02:03' DAY TO MINUTE`, `INTERVAL '1-2' YEAR TO MONTH`, and so on.

-Druid SQL supports dynamic parameters using the `?` syntax where parameters are bound to `?` in order.
-Replace any literal with a `?` and supply parameters to the query and the values will be bound at execution time.
+Druid SQL supports dynamic parameters in question mark (`?`) syntax, where parameters are bound to the `?` placeholders at execution time.
+To use dynamic parameters, replace any literal in the query with a `?` character and ensure that corresponding parameter values are provided at execution time.
+Parameters are bound to the placeholders in the order in which they are passed.

 Druid SQL supports SELECT queries with the following structure: